 I am about to share with you what is literally the best sauce to pour over cream cheese.

-This retro appetizer we grew up knowing as red sauce (full name: cream cheese and red sauce) is an easy to make sweet and sour sauce that is sheer perfection when poured over a block of cream cheese and then spread onto your favorite crackers.
+This retro appetizer we grew up knowing as red sauce (full name: cream cheese and red sauce) is an easy-to-make sweet and sour sauce that is sheer perfection when poured over a block of cream cheese and then spread onto your favorite crackers.

 Fans of retro appetizers, you might also want to set up your appetizer table with a port wine cheese ball or another of our favorites growing up, poppy seed ham and cheese sliders.
+For browsing for holiday entertaining, check out this round up for New Year’s Eve parties.
+Here are all of my appetizer recipes in one place.

 Watch my best cream cheese appetizer recipe web story here.